-One of the simplest and most effective solutions of managing cloud-based app is the HTTP-based service for hosting web applications.
-Some examples are Azure App Hosting Service, AWS Elastic Beanstalk, Google App Engine.
+One of the simplest and most effective solutions for managing cloud-based apps is the HTTP-based service for hosting web applications.
+Some examples of this service are Azure App Hosting Service, AWS Elastic Beanstalk, and Google App Engine.
 They provide a set of hosting services that cover the complexity of the operating system and infrastructure while hosting an application [10].
-They are highly available by default and will be operational at least 99.95 percent of the time.
+They are highly available by default and are operational at least 99.95% of the time.
 They share potent characteristics such as automatic scaling, zero-downtime deployments, and straightforward authentication and authorization [9].
 Some of them enable debugging the application while it is in production, using tools such as Snapshot Debugger [33].

-When developing a mobile application, a back end that the application can connect to is required.
+When developing a mobile application, a backend that the application can connect to is required.
 Typically, this is an API that the application can utilize to access and store data.
 Azure Mobile Apps and AWS Amplify provide such solutions with unique capabilities.
-For example, there is an offline sync that empowers the mobile app to keep functioning if there's no connection to the backend, and the sync is refreshed whenever the connection is re-established [21].
-Another feature is sending push notifications to the mobile apps, regardless of the platform they run on (iOS or Android), with services like Firebase Cloud Messaging, Azure Notification Hubs and Apple Push Notification Service.
+For example, there is an offline sync that enables a mobile app to keep functioning if there is no connection to the backend, and the sync is refreshed whenever the connection is re-established [21].
+Another feature is sending push notifications to the mobile apps, regardless of the platform they run on (iOS or Android), with services such as Firebase Cloud Messaging, Azure Notification Hubs, and Apple Push Notification Service.

-Serverless functions, also known as Function as a Service (FaaS), are a cloud computing paradigm that allows developers to compose and deploy individual functions or code fragments without managing or provisioning servers [24].
+Serverless functions, also known as “function as a service” (FaaS), are a cloud computing paradigm that allows developers to compose and deploy individual functions or code fragments without managing or provisioning servers [24].
 In a serverless setup, the cloud provider handles server administration, scalability, and infrastructural duties, freeing developers to concentrate on writing and deploying code.

-Existing applications could be lifted and relocated from virtual machines (VM) operating in a local datacentre to VMs running in the cloud, making this a simple approach to get started.
-There are many predefined VM images that are ready-to-use.
-Even so, running the application in a virtual machine doesn't offer some optimizations.
-The operation staff is also accountable for maintaining the operating system and anti-virus software [9].
-Azure Virtual Machines, Amazon EC2 and Google Compute Engine are such solutions.
+Existing applications could be lifted and relocated from virtual machines (VMs) operating in a local data center to VMs running in the cloud, making this a simple approach to getting started.
+There are many predefined VM images that are ready to use.
+Even so, running the application in a VM does not offer any optimizations.
+The operation staff is also accountable for maintaining the operating system and antivirus software [9].
+Azure Virtual Machines, Amazon EC2, and Google Compute Engine are examples of such solutions.

-All the aforementioned types are created individually as monolithic large core application that contain all of the domain logic.
-It has components that communicate to one another directly within a single server process [41].
+All the aforementioned types are created individually as monolithic, large-core applications that contain all of the domain logic.
+It has components that communicate with one another directly within a single server process [41].
 A monolithic application is a single, integrated unit, whereas microservices divide the application into several smaller units.

 Microservices are an organizational and architectural approach to developing software.
 According to this approach, software is composed of loosely connected services that are organized around business capabilities and that can be independently deployed and tested [36].
 These services communicate with one another via well-defined APIs.
 Large, sophisticated applications may be delivered quickly, consistently, and reliably.
-Microservices are technology and language-agnostic, so it is quite possible for a single organization to utilize multiple runtime platforms.
-Modern cloud platforms have features like scalability, availability, and resilience that can be used to their fullest by microservices [42].
-Such cloud solutions are Azure Kubernetes Service, Amazon EC2 & EKS, Google Kubernetes Engine, Red Hat OpenShift, DigitalOcean and many more.
+Microservices are technology- and language-agnostic, so it is quite possible for a single organization to utilize multiple runtime platforms.
+Modern cloud platforms have features such as scalability, availability, and resilience that can be used to their fullest potential by microservices [42].
+Such cloud solutions include Azure Kubernetes Service, Amazon EC2 & EKS, Google Kubernetes Engine, Red Hat OpenShift, DigitalOcean, and many more.
 Microservices architecture is a catalyst and enabler for continuous business transformation.

-The Domain-Driven Design features in the context of cloud services
+The features of domain-driven design in the context of cloud services